 Director: Jose Holguin-Veras

-The Center for Infrastructure, Transportation, and the Environment’s (CITE) is a national and international leader in research, education, outreach, and technology transfer in the areas of infrastructure, transportation, and their links to the environment.
-CITE was formerly the Center for Infrastructure and Transportation Studies (CITS), which was originally established in 1993 as a collaborative environment in which interdisciplinary transportation and infrastructure-related research could be conducted.
-Center based doctoral students have prepared theses related to network design, system design, operational control, sensors, and instrumentation.
-A member of the 53-university Council for University Transportation Centers (CUTC), CITE is known for research in freight transportation, humanitarian logistics, intelligent transportation systems, transportation systems planning, network modeling, traffic simulation, advanced econometrics, and traffic signal system control.
+The Center for Infrastructure, Transportation, and the Environment (CITE) is a national and international leader in research, education, outreach, and technology transfer in the areas of infrastructure, transportation, and their links to the environment.
+CITE was formerly the Center for Infrastructure and Transportation Studies, originally established in 1993 as a collaborative environment in which interdisciplinary transportation research could be conducted.
+A member of the Council for University Transportation Centers, CITE is known for research in freight transportation, humanitarian logistics, intelligent transportation systems, transportation systems planning, network modeling, traffic simulation, advanced econometrics, and traffic operations.

-The mission of the Center is to investigate complex transportation and infrastructure problems and to assist in developing solutions or approaches for dealing with these problems.
+CITE’s mission is to investigate complex transportation and infrastructure problems and to assist in developing solutions or approaches for dealing with these problems.
 The Center either directly provides solutions to the owners, operators, or users of civil infrastructure systems or delivers educational technologies that allow the owners, operators, or users to develop and implement their own solutions.
-CITE focuses on the following roles:
+CITE focuses on:

-- Conducting studies in systems operation and facilities management, including incident management.
+- conducting studies in systems operation and facilities management.

-During its early years, the main funding for CITS was derived from the New York State Thruway Authority, the New York State Energy Research and Development Authority (NYSERDA), and the New York State Department of Transportation (NYSDOT).
-More recently, continued funding from the United States Department of Transportation (USDOT) and the National Science Foundation (NSF) has replaced local and state funding as the main source of research revenues for CITE.
-This reflects the national stature and leadership role played by the faculty associated with the center.
+Some of the agencies that CITE collaborates with include the United States Department of Transportation, New York State Department of Transportation, the New York State Energy Research and Development Authority, the National Science Foundation and the National Academy of Science.
+This reflects the national stature and leadership role played by the faculty associated with the Center.
 Work on pavement management systems, bridge management systems, hazardous materials logistics, and traffic signal systems has given way to projects focused on freight transportation modeling, economics, sustainable systems, and urban traffic systems.
 Current research funding stands at between $1.5-$2 million/year.

 Civil and environmental engineers (CEE) have a crucial role to play in the solution of mankind’s challenges, both current and future.
 CITE also cuts across other disciplines including the computer sciences and industrial engineering.
 The nature of this role is being shaped by a conjunction of emerging challenges and societal/technological trends.
-Among them, it is important to highlight:
+Among them:

-- The anticipated increase in natural and man-made disasters and the need to develop new paradigms of resilient and sustainable CEE systems.
+- the increase in natural and man-made disasters and the need to develop new paradigms of resilient and sustainable CEE systems.